drmperez/HostDesigner_tutorials/homework_4.md

 What do you do?

 ## (1)	Investigate to see what parameters are being used for this molecule.
-In PCModel10, here is how to do it.
+In PCModel10:

 	(a) Open the dimethoxyoxime.pcm file,
 	(b) select MM3 under the ForceField menu,